Post-Discovery First Aid ~ Thriving Beyond Infidelity

 At first, we may remain silent about infidelity for a number of reasons such as shame, isolation, or a feeling that we are "protecting" our partner or relationship.
 Inevitably, not sharing builds pressure inside us that wants release through healthy sharing with others, such as in a support group, with a therapists, or with friends or family.
 Sharing is a doorway to healing, and an absolutely critical aspect of recovery.

-The affair has nothing to do with the faithful partner.
+Don’t take the affair personally, it has nothing to do with the faithful partner.
 Sometimes, the faithful partner will put some responsibility on themselves, and/or the unfaithful partner may even outright blame them for the affair (though this is deeply flawed/wounded thinking).
-Nevertheless, the affair is always 100% the choice of the unfaithful partner, and reflects their vulnerabilities and their opportunities and their choices
+Nevertheless, the affair is always 100% the choice of the unfaithful partner, and reflects their vulnerabilities and their opportunities and their choices.
+Responsibility for the relationship is shared, but infidelity is a choice that has nothing to do with the faithful partner, no matter what issues there may be within the relationship.
+There are great relationships that have affairs and toxic relationships that do not.
+This frees up precious emotional energy for healing.

-Though your partner may not be willing to reconcile, and separation or divorce becomes another challenge, most people feel much lighter not having to be triggered by their partner.
+If you are not reconciling, you may feel lighter from not having to be triggered by your partner.
 Reconciling requires a lot of energy, and can generate great upset, so not doing it may be considered a benefit.
 Healing without reconciling also offers a powerful potential for personal healing, transformation, change and renewal.
 You can become healthier, happier and more loving than ever before, especially if you try the following.

 Balance recovery and rest by sensing when you are feeling and slowing down or taking a break.
 This can also apply to therapy, reconciling with your partner, talking about the affair, reading books on infidelity, taking courses, and more.
 At first, the betrayal will seem to dominate your life, but eventually you will be able to have little moments, and (eventually) entire days when you won’t think about it.
 Your progress is not only gauged by your capacity to let little bits of healthy “normalcy” back into your life, it depends on your ability to do so.